-This is where we keep the fragrances we make in small batches because they're a little unusual.
-To be fair, they're very unusual but they have their admirers so we'll keep on making them every now and again.
+This is where we keep the fragrances we make in very small batches because they're a little unusual, and we don't generally have them in our stockists because they are quite specialist.
+To be fair, they're very specialist, but they have their admirers so we'll keep on making them every now and again.

 - Babylon Sunset – A rich, generous, voluptuous perfume, blending fruit and flowers - beautiful rose, jasmine and honey absolutes, Australian sandalwood and a hint of vanilla.